PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

        CONFIG_WATCHDOG=y         : Enables watchdog timer driver support CONFIG_STM32_WWDG=y       : Enables the WWDG timer facility, OR CONFIG_STM32_IWDG=y       : Enables the IWDG timer facility (but not both)

+       The WWDG watchdog is driven off the (fast) 42MHz PCLK1 and, as result, has a maximum timout value of 49 milliseconds.  for WWDG watchdog, you should also add the fillowing to the configuration file:

+       CONFIG_EXAMPLES_WATCHDOG_PINGDELAY=20
+       CONFIG_EXAMPLES_WATCHDOG_TIMEOUT=49

+       The IWDG timer has a range of about 35 seconds and should not be an issue.